TVersluijs/RGEE_Snowmelt/README.md

 is calculated per pixel by fitting a GAM through the average NDSI data and extracting the moment this GAM crosses a user specified
 NDSI threshold.
 This script requires a single shapefile of the study area as input.
 The user can specify whether clouds and permanent water bodies need to be masked.
 No composite image can be generated because this will result in computation errors.
+After creating the snowmelt map, script "10-RGEE_TomVersluijs_S2_ExtractSnowFraction.R" can then be used to extract timeseries of the fraction of snowcover for points/polygon(s) of interest from this map.

 <p float="left">
   <img align="top" src="./_pictures/05A-Sentinel2_Zackenberg_Shapefile.png" width="49%" title="Shapefile area for Zackenberg (c.a.
 50km2)" />